jjaburke91/formsAndFriends/README.md

 Here's my solution to the task you gave me.
 Hopefully this displays to you my knowledge of Angular, Javascript, CSS, HTML, MySQL and an understanding of both back-end and front-end programming.

-## Comments On Implementation

-### Form Error Handling
-On a larger project, I would likely export all form error messages to a service of some sort so that there is a central location for storing and editing all error messages.

-### Passwords

-Currently the only password constraints are on length, however I know that on production systems there would need to be checks for capital and numeric values.
-I would likely create a custom directive for handling and validating more complex constraints.

-Also on a production environment; the password would not be stored in a database as a raw string value.
-My experience of hashing within databases is limited, however I'm familiar with the concept and it's desirability for password fields.

-### Server-Side Retrieval Of Facebook Friends

-From reading the task I got the impression it was desired to have our client-side code query for all Audiosplitter users and facebook friends, however I find this work-flow to be slightly inefficient.

-Given we'll be searching across those data values, I think it makes sense to have the faster server-side to do all the processing, and instead have our client-side query our server-side code to get the result of the search.
-The client-side is burdened with minimal processing.

 ## Build

 The project was built in an environment using Bower, NPM, Grunt, LESS and Node JS.